 If I am receiving VR support, do I still need to file a FAFSA?

 Yes, you need to complete a FAFSA (Free Application for Federal Student Aid) in your student’s last year of high school and each year while your student is attending college.
 The FAFSA is available after October 1 of your student’s senior year.

-Will VR support my student to participate in transition programs that will help lead him/her to identify his/her career interests?
+Will VR support my student to participate in transition programs that will help lead them to identify their career interests?

 VR may support your student to participate in activities related to his/her transition planning from high school to college, such as the NTID’s Explore Your Future (EYF) program for deaf and hard-of-hearing students.
 By participating in transition programs like EYF, your student begins the process to prepare for life after high school.
 Through self-assessment and hands-on activities, your student will learn more about how to match his/her interests, personality and skills to a career and career-education options.
 To find out if your VR office will support transition planning programs like EYF, contact your VR counselor.

 Online transition planning programs also are available for your student to help him/her learn about his/her career interests and goals.

 How do I get more information about VR Services?

 Contact the VR office closest to your home.
 VR programs are known by different names in different states, but you can find information in your local telephone directory under "State Government."

 If you and your student believe that RIT/NTID is the best choice, and Vocational Rehabilitation denies funding, you can appeal VR’s decision.